BY KATIE WENCLEWICZ, BLOGGER & GRACE ATTENDER

 Maybe God is physically calling you to rest or maybe he is waiting for you to say “yes” to a situation that may bring you out of your shell.
 Regardless, draw near to Him and through Him – I guarantee you will find rest.
 What will your answer be?

 Interested in getting connected at Grace?
-Check out all of the opportunities here and start your Path of Yes!
+Check out Rooted and start your Path of Yes!
 Still not sure where to start?
 Leave a comment below and we'll help you get connected!